Hope for Colorado Marijuana Businesses

 Additionally, if a business can provide supplementary services unrelated to marijuana, then they can also claim the business expenses related to that activity.
 Remember to keep accurate and separate records of these additional services as proof for your tax return and in the event of an audit.

 As the industry continues to evolve and new case laws influence legal precedence, businesses will continue to face uncertainty in determining costs of goods sold and the confusion surrounding tax returns.
 To avoid these risks amidst IRS audits and potentially save money, cannabis businesses would be smart to consult with a tax attorney.
-Please click here to schedule your free consultation with one of our attorneys.
+Please call (303) 688-0944 to schedule your consultation with one of our attorneys.